Image Handling

 show()

 What about the other dimensions?
-We can also plot coronal and sagittal slices but note that the respective slices have different pixel resolution.
+We can also plot coronal and sagittal slices, for example.
+But take note that, in this case, the respective slices have different pixel resolutions.
+Let us expand our code even further, to display all three desired viewing planes in our MRI scan, as follows:

 PYTHON